5 Reasons You Can't Sleep That No One Is Talking About

 3. Mineral imbalance

 Another major cause of insomnia is mineral imbalance.
-This can get pretty complicated so I'm going to try to simplify it for today.
-The most important thing to know is that minerals need to be in balance with each other.
+Minerals need to be in balance with each other.
 Too much calcium, for example, can deplete magnesium.

 Both low calcium and low magnesium can contribute to insomnia.
 If you’ve struggled with sleep, you’ve probably tried magnesium.
 While magnesium is critical for sleep, you need the right balance of other vitamins and minerals to absorb magnesium.
 So if you don't have any boron, for example, then you won't be able to absorb the magnesium supplements that you're taking.
+And if your gut isn’t healthy, then you aren’t absorbing it from food or supplements.
 This explains why magnesium doesn't help everyone sleep, even though you might need it.

 Analyzing minerals is extremely complex but it’s also an important piece of your health and sleep.
 I use a Hair Tissue Mineral Analysis test to assess mineral status and deficiencies.
 This test also gives insight into how many systems of the body are working: thyroid, adrenals, blood sugar, nervous system, stress, hormones and more.
 With this valuable information, we can get minerals back in balance to help get your systems back in balance, too.